 However, unions have slammed the figures branding the drop “an appalling failure” and suggesting annual progress in creating green jobs is still far too slow.
 “This is a dreadful record,” said TUC general secretary Frances O’Grady.

+“The climate emergency is a major threat to the living standards of British people, but we are making next to no progress in transforming our economy to safeguard our future.
 “There should be a very good news story to tell.
 A path has been open to us for a long time now that’s full of opportunities to create good quality green jobs.
 No more excuses – the government must sit down with unions and businesses to plan a just transition to a fairer greener economy.”
+Britain’s onshore wind and solar sectors have seen big drops in employment since the controversial withdrawal of government support, according to new official data that unions branded “an appalling failure”.

 The number of direct jobs in the onshore wind sector fell from 7,600 in 2015 to 5,500 in 2018, according to the Office of National Statistics (ONS).
 Solar sector employment also dropped from 9,900 in 2015 to 6,600 in 2018.